Curriculum Vitae

 • April 2002 onwards

-1. Homeopathy teacher, tutor, mentor and seminar speaker in North America.
+1. Homeopathy teacher, educator, tutor, mentor and seminar speaker in North America.

 2. Homeopathic Tutor for British Institute of Homoepathy, Canada and USA.